kinship/conferences/README.md

 ## CONTRIBUTING

-If you are part of the Kinship team, feel free to just push to master for any new conference you find out about. :shrug: Please add the appropriate issue as well.
+If you are part of the Kinship team, feel free to just push to master for any new conference you find out about. :man_shrugging: Please add the appropriate issue as well.

-If you want to add to the list of conferences on this open source repo so others find it or you want to bring it to the attention of the Kinship team, please create a PR for the list of conferences and/or open an issue for it.
+If you want to add to the [list of conferences](conferences.md) on this open source repo so others find it or you want to bring it to the attention of the Kinship team, please create a PR for the [list of conferences](conferences.md) and/or open an issue for it.
 It would help out the community if you did both :)